kamulizila/cs421_assignment/README.md

 To explain different backup schemes and how each is executed, including the advantages and disadvantages of each.

 1. Full Backup
 How it works:

 A full backup makes a complete copy of all data, files, and system states.
 It stores everything into a backup location at once.

 Advantages:
 a).
-Easiest to restore — everything is contained in a single backup file. b).
+Easiest to restore — everything is contained in a single backup file.

+b).
 Simple to manage and verify.

-2. Incremental Backup
+3. Incremental Backup
-How it works
+How it works:

 Backs up only the data that has changed since the last backup (either full or incremental).
 The first backup is a full backup, followed by incremental backups.

 Advantages:
 a).
-Faster and uses less storage after the initial full backup. b).
-Efficient for systems with frequent small changes. c).
+Faster and uses less storage after the initial full backup.

+b).
+Efficient for systems with frequent small changes.

+c).
 Minimizes backup time and system load.

 3.Differential Backup
 How it works:

 Backs up all changes made since the last full backup.
 Differs from incremental backups by always comparing against the last full backup, not the last backup of any type.

 Advantages:
 a).
-Faster restores than incremental backups because only the full backup and the latest differential are needed. b).
-Simpler than incremental in terms of management and recovery. c).
+Faster restores than incremental backups because only the full backup and the latest differential are needed.

+b).
+Simpler than incremental in terms of management and recovery.

+c).
 Good balance between backup time and storage space.

 The Deployed API Endpoints from Assignment 1: